Gold’s True Value Goes Beyond Its Price in Dollars

 Midas Letter’s James West accuses the Fed of “Orwellian doublespeak” due to, among many other things, constantly downplaying the threat of inflation and recession.
 How else can the U.S. Treasury keep selling new debt (not to mention rolling over old, unpaid debt into new debts) with a straight face?
 Does anyone really expect those debts to be paid back?

 As West puts it,

-U.S. bonds and their yields are often described as a “risk-free rate of return.”
-But if you consider that the debt to GDP ratio of the United States is now consistently above 120%, how likely is it that the US debt load can realistically be paid?
-The term “risk-free rate of return” applied to U.S. Treasurys is nothing short of utterly misleading.
+U.S. [government debts] are often described as a “risk-free rate of return.”
+But if you consider that the debt to GDP ratio of the United States is now consistently above 120%, how likely is it that the U.S. debt load can realistically be paid?
+The term “risk-free rate of return” applied to U.S. debt is nothing short of utterly misleading.

 We’re forced to confront a reality where some assets, like U.S. dollars, are effectively infinite in quantity.
 Actually, all unbacked currencies are similar.
 The European Central Bank (ECB) can print infinity euro, the Bank of Japan can print infinity yen and so on.
 Dollar “strength” is only a matter of other currencies being weaker, depreciated faster by even more pathological central bankers.

 In a time when our unbacked, infinitely-printable dollars are stronger than competing unbacked, infinitely-printable currencies, what should we do?